 Business Card Design Services in Belfast, Northern Ireland.

 When you finalise your logo and branding, it’s time to roll it out.
-You need to ensure you represent your brand whoever you are and wherever you’re working.
+You need to ensure you represent your brand whomever you are and wherever you’re working.
 This means you need to make sure your logo design and branding is present in custom business cards and stationery design.

 When meeting new contacts, networking or attending conferences, exchanging cards is commonplace.